 In Tombstone, Stillwell prospered, perhaps with the help of the Clanton Gang.
 He soon owned interests in several mines and various businesses, including a saloon, a wholesale liquor business, a stage line, and livery stables.

 After the Gunfight at the O.K.
 Corral, the Earps suspected Stillwell, along with Ike Clanton, as having been the killers of Morgan Earp on March 18, 1882.
 Two days after Morgan was murdered, Wyatt and Warren Earp, along with Doc Holliday, ambushed Stilwell at the Tucson Train Station.
 His bullet-ridden body was found the next morning.

-Arrest warrants were issued for Earp and four others and murder indictments were issued at Pima County for Wyatt Earp, Doc Holliday, Warren Earp, Sherman McMasters, and John Johnson.
-Earp agreed to turn himself in but instead fled the Arizona Territory for Colorado.
+Arrest warrants were issued for Earp and four others, and murder indictments were issued at Pima County for Wyatt Earp, Doc Holliday, Warren Earp, Sherman McMasters, and John Johnson.
+Earp agreed to turn himself in but fled the Arizona Territory for Colorado.